All the New Disney Movies to See in Movie Theatres

 Shang-Chi and the Legend of the Ten Rings

 ETERNALS brings a brand new but very old family into the Marvel Cinematic Universe.
 In the comics, the Eternals are an evolutionary offshoot of humanity, created millennia ago by an alien race known as the Celestials.
-They're tremendously powerful, and connected to the origins of both Thanos and the Infinity Stones.
-The plot of ETERNALS is still under wraps, but we understand the characters played by Angelina Jolie, Salma Hayek, Kumail Nanjani and Brian Tyree Henry will face off against a race known as the Deviants.
-Chloé Zhao, who made the acclaimed film THE RIDER, is directing.
+They're tremendously powerful and connected to the origins of both Thanos and the Infinity Stones.
+In the movie, the Eternals — played by Angelina Jolie, Salma Hayek, Kumail Nanjiani, and Brian Tyree Henry — will face off against a race known as the Deviants.
+Chloé Zhao, who made the acclaimed film NOMADLAND, directs.

-All images courtesy of Walt Disney Pictures, Pixar, and Marvel Studios.
+All images courtesy of Marvel Studios, Pixar, Walt Disney Studios.